mdhiggins/sickbeard_mp4_automator/README.md

   -fc, --forceconvert   Overrides force-convert setting in autoProcess.ini and
-                        also enables process-same-extenions if true forcing the conversion of files -oo, --optionsonly    Display generated conversion options only, do not perform conversion
+                        also enables process-same-extenions if true forcing the conversion of files -oo, --optionsonly    Display generated conversion options only, do not perform conversion -cl, --codeclist      Print a list of supported codecs and their paired FFMPEG encoders
 ```

 Examples